Assets list

 Profile Warnings

 The Profile Medic is a separate tool in ColorThink that can be invoked to check and repair common problems with ICC profiles.
-This profile-checking function is automatically running in ColorAssets.
+This profile-checking function is automatically running when ColorAssets evaluates profiles and caches the results.
 In icon before every entry in the name column will indicate if there are warnings or errors found in the files.
 Using the search feature can bring forth these problem files easily.

 Any file that has an issue that might be a problem is marked with a yellow Caution triangle.